-At Calle Tosca, the Mirage-Santa Rosa line would join the Mirage-Concho 115 kV subtransmission line and proceed south on the west side of new double-circuit LWS poles.
-At I-10, the existing double-circuit TSP on the north side of I-10 would be installed with three additional insulators to provide for the crossing of I-10 to the existing double-circuit TSP on the south side of I-10.
+Next, at Calle Tosca, the Mirage-Santa Rosa line would join the Mirage-Concho 115 kV subtransmission line and proceed south on the west side of new double-circuit LWS poles.
+At I-10, the existing double-circuit TSP on the north side of I-10 would have three additional arms and insulators installed that would provide for the crossing of I-10 to the existing double-circuit TSP on the south side of I-10.